 To protect those she loves, Maggie must not only confront the man she thought she knew and the decade of lies between them, she’s also forced to put aside her fantasies and become the heroic woman of her imagination.

-Available now on Amazon worldwide in both ebook & paperback!
+Available now worldwide in both ebook & paperback!

 Twelfth Night Publishing

 Ebook & Print